 It sometimes happens that a child needs to change school other than at the "normal" time; such admissions are known as non-routine or in-year admissions.
 The LA co-ordinates in-year admissions and their process should be followed.
-Applications are made online through the following link http://admission.tameside.gov.uk/CitizenPortal\LIVE/Account/Login significant and material change in the circumstances of the parent, child or school but still refused admission.
+Applications are made online through the following link http://admission.tameside.gov.uk/CitizenPortal\LIVE/Account/Login A waiting list will operate until the end of the autumn term for each school year of admission